kazushisan/gadgetlunatic/README.md

 Hugo will run a server on `http://localhost:1313` and reference the Javascript / SCSS files hosted on `http://localhost:1314`.

-In order to edit ReasonML files, run the following command to convert such files to JavaScript on save.
+In order to edit ReScript files, run the following command to convert such files to JavaScript on save.

 ```bash
 yarn bs:start